heliotactic/heliotactic.github.io/portfolio/index.md

 ## What is Solar Ecology?

+> `Solar ecology` is the systems framework of discovery and design associated with **solar energy conversion** writ large, coupled with the dynamic context of `locale` (e.g. a regime of place and time), the affected `stakeholders`, and the diverse technologies or ecosystems providing preferred solar goods and services (i.e. `solar utility`).

 `Solar photovoltaics` are established global commodities, and solar electricity is being planned at the gigawatt scale internationally, a phenomenal success story.
 This growth has coincided with a rapid